Sometimes you need to ditch your suit, but you still need to wear a jacket or coat. Which type should you choose?

 Most blazers are navy, although they sometimes vary.
 They are, however, always solid.
-Also, they have patch or flap pockets, notch lapels, and two-button closure.
+Also, they have patch or flap pockets, notch lapels, and two-button closures.

-But the most identifying feature of a blazer is its buttons.
+An aesthetic difference between a blazer and a suit jacket is its buttons.
 Blazer buttons are decorative, frequently with a nautical theme decorating them.

 A blazer is an ideal option when you need to look dressy, but a suit would be too formal.
 It shows that you still care about looking good without going too far.

 A suit jacket is the most formal of all three jackets.
 It is part of a complete ensemble; it always has matching pants of the same cloth.

 Most commonly, suit jackets have flap pockets.
 You can see a suit with jetted pockets as well, although they’re usually reserved for tuxedo jackets.

 Suit jackets are not intended for mixing and matching.
 Also, they’re not highly decorated.
 Instead, they are understated and more refined than their counterparts.

 Their buttons and pockets do not stand out, allowing the entire piece to be the focus rather than the details.